 8. Yeast Infection

-Further complication can arise when the scratching and chewing causes open wounds on the dog’s skin that bacteria then enters, and creates a whole host of new and serious side effects that must be treated.
+That bacteria then enters and creates a whole host of new and serious side effects you must treat.

 1. Use Anti-bacterial/fungal Dog Shampoos, Ointments